psysrc/blip/test/reference.md

 # Reference Programs

-This document contains example Blip programs, along with their Blip Intermediate Representation (Blip IR), and example runs with string inputs and outputs.
+This document contains example Blip programs, along with their Blip Intermediate Representation (Blip IR), and example program executions with string inputs and outputs.

-These references are automatically executed by the Blip test suite so they're always up to date!
+This document is also the core Blip test suite!
+The information on this page is parsed automatically and executed in the unit tests, meaning it remains up to date as the code changes.

 ## Hello World